instantiator/blog-source/blog-site/content/post/burglary-bot.md

 ~~If you’d like to join the team that brings this bot all the way to production, we’d love to hear from you.
 We’ll be holding a meet-up on Tuesday 12th, at Newspeak House in London, so let us know if you’re coming!~~

+**This post was written in 2019, and a lot of Police Rewired projects were paused or deprioritised during the pandemic.
+If you’d like to get involved and help us to revive this project, let us know by filling out this short form: [Police Rewired teams 2021](https://bit.ly/PoliceRewired-teams-2021)**

 If you meet any of these criteria, then you’re perfect for this project:

 * Creative problem solvers who’d like to give a little back.